-This entire matter has been and continues to be a difficult one for me and particularly so when I watched in past years as my Wife June slowly sank into the deep dark abyss of Alzheimer’s…that continued over a period of twelve (12) years.
+This entire matter has been a difficult one for me and particularly so when I watched in past years as my Wife June slowly sank into the deep dark abyss of Alzheimer’s…that continued over a period of twelve (12) years.
 Sandwiched into those twelve years were the six (6) years that my Mother Ellen also struggled with Alzheimer's only to have her life cut short in the year 2007, not by God's doing but by an ignorant medical establishments usage of drugs!

 June who was a kind, considerate, loving and humble lady and who was always a good servant of the Lord, was subject to the cruelest of diseases.
 How many times have I asked myself why?...and why my mother Ellen who served as a hard working, cheerful and inspiring Christian lady during the hard years of the "Great Depression".